ndunhour/sorting-algorithms/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Merge Sort

-Continuously divides the array length in half until two numbers remain to compare which is lower.
-The lower number is pushed into an array.
-The remaining numbers continue comparing, the smaller number is pushed into the array until the last (largest) number remains.
+Continuously divide the array length in half until one number remains on the left side and one on the right.
+When one number remains, compare the two numbers, the lower number goes to the left, remerge the array.
+Continue to compare the left and right side of the divided array while remerging the array.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Insertion Sort